fiatjaf/lightningd-gjson-rpc/cmd/sparko/README.md

 # The `sparko` plugin.

-The famous [Spark wallet](https://github.com/shesek/spark-wallet) repackaged as a single-binary plugin.
+The famous [Spark wallet](https://github.com/shesek/spark-wallet) repackaged as a single-binary lightningd plugin.

-This works either as a personal wallet with a nice UI (see link above) or as a full-blown HTTP-RPC bridge to your node that can be used to develop apps.
-In conjunction with the [`webhook` plugin](https://github.com/fiatjaf/lightningd-gjson-rpc/tree/master/cmd/webhook) it becomes even more powerful.
+This works either as a personal wallet with a nice UI (see link above) or as a **full-blown HTTP-RPC bridge to your node that can be used to develop apps**.

 It has some differences (advantages?) over the original Spark wallet:

   * Single binary: No dependencies to manage, just grab the manage and throw it in your `lightningd` plugins folder.
   * Runs as a plugin: this means you don't have to manage the server, it will be managed by `lightningd` and will always be running as long as your node is running.
   * Multiple keys with fine-grained permissions: create keys that can only call some methods.
   * Centralized options management: since it runs as a plugin all options are read from your `lightningd` config file.
   * Written in Go: lean, fast, relatively low on memory, doesn't require installing Node.js and a ton of dependencies.
   * Unrestricted: any method can be called through the HTTP/JSON-RPC interface, including any methods provided by plugins you might have active in your node.
   * Event streaming: makes it easy to write remote Lightning apps by exposing a [SSE stream](#listen-to-events) of all events (payments sent, received etc.) that happen on the node.
   * No default login: you don't have to expose "super user" credentials over your node.
 You can have only access-keys to specific methods.
 But you can define a login an password too, of course.

 # How to install